Browns Canyon

 Vice President

-While growing up on a pond in rural New Hampshire was a formative experience for David, he always looked to the Rockies, and Colorado in particular, as the realm of the mythical mountain man and hardcore outdoors people.
-After backpacking to all the highest peaks in New England and canoeing most of the whitewater rivers there, he felt he’d gathered enough outdoor experience to make the move to adventure in Colorado in 2004.
-David settled into an off-grid cabin above the San Luis Valley and since then has worked as a sales executive at Salida’s KVRH radio and as the manager at Orient Land Trust’s Valley View Hot Springs.
+David has been living and working in Central Colorado since 2004 where he first settled into an off-grid cabin above the San Luis Valley and has since worked as a sales executive at Salida’s KVRH radio and as the manager at Orient Land Trust’s Valley View Hot Springs.
 Soon after installing solar at his cabin, David decided to start a solar installation business.
 Today, he is the Sales Manager at SolarSet, a manufacturer of pre-assembled solar units in Center.
-He volunteers as a trail steward for Salida Mountain Trails and spends most weekends mountain biking the trails around Salida, running the Arkansas River on his raft, backpacking and camping in the local forests and taking long walks with his dog, Uki.
+He volunteers as a trail steward for Salida Mountain Trails and spends most weekends mountain biking the trails around Salida, running the Arkansas River on his raft, backpacking and camping in the local forests, and taking long walks with his dog, Uki.

 Linda Bebell